djalbat/necessary/README.md

 isPathAbsolutePath('root/etc'); // the return value is true
 ```

+Note that an absolute path is considered to be a path that is not a relative path, rather than a path that starts with a delimiter.

 * The `isPathTopmostDirectoryName()` method returns `true` if the first string argument is a non-empty string containing no delimiters apart from optionally the last character:

 ```js